 The narrative completely falls apart when you realize the actual pieces that were in play, the factors that were involved.

-Quote, what I'm pissed off about is that Shokin, who was totally corrupt, who undermined the reform of prosecution and reformers, and who didn't want to investigate Zoshevsky, now appears in this New York Times article as the hero who wanted to investigate Zoshevsky and Burisma and who suffered because Joe Biden demanded to dismiss him because of his willingness to investigate Burisma, which is absolute nonsense.
+Quote, what I'm pissed off about is that Shokin, who is totally corrupt, who undermined the reform of prosecution and reformers, and who didn't want to investigate Zoshevsky, now appears in this New York Times article as the hero who wanted to investigate Zoshevsky and Burisma and who suffered because Joe Biden demanded to dismiss him because of his willingness to investigate Burisma, which is absolute nonsense.

 Trump absolutely did not set up Democrats or Biden.